Presidential candidates confirm for Students’ Union elections

 Elections for the Wilfrid Laurier University Students’ Union will be underway in a week, and as of Tuesday at noon there are three confirmed candidates running for the position of president and CEO.

-Frank Cirinna, Olivia Matthews and Dave Patterson all confirmed their intent to run as of press time.
+Olivia Matthews and Dave Patterson confirmed their intent to run as of press time.

 “It’s going to be very interesting this year.
 I love that we have a very diverse group of candidates,” said Kaipa Bharucha, assistant chief returning officer of the Students’ Union.
 “I think it’s a really great scope and everyone is going to bring something a little interesting and a little interesting based on their background and based on what they’ve been involved in at Laurier and how they see things progressing next year.”

 Unlike last year when there was a dispute before the campaign period began about announcing candidacy on social media, this year the candidates were allowed to post as long as they did not solicit for votes.
-Cirinna and Matthews both posted on their Facebook profiles about their intent to run.
+Matthews posted on her Facebook profiles about her intent to run.